Dimitar Ilievski-Murato

-Murato, as he was known in his native town Bitola, reached the top of Mount Everest on 10 May 1989 as part of a larger Yugoslavian expedition, of which only few alpinists succeeded to reach the peak.
-He is noted as the 264th summiter of Mount Everest.
+Dimitar Ilievski reached the summit of Mount Everest on 10 May 1989 as part of a larger Macedonian expedition, of which only few alpinists succeeded to reach the summit.
+The expedition leader was Jovan Poposki.
+Dimitar Ilievski is noted as the 264th summiter of Mount Everest.

+He was part of the First Macedonian Alpine Expedition Andes '82, the Macedonian Alpine Expedition Pamir '84, the First Macedonian Alpine Himalayan Expedition Manaslu '86 and the Macedonian Alpine Himalayan Expedition Everest '89.

 After reaching the summit, he put the flags of both former SFR Yugoslavia and SR Macedonia.

 In his honour, a traditional memorial march to Pelister named after him is organized every year around the date of his biggest achievement and tragedy.